mono/website/docs/advanced/runtime/docs/thread-safety.md

 The lock tracer produces a file in the same directory of the application, it's named 'lock.ZZZ' where ZZZ is the pid of the mono process.

 After producing such lock file, run the trace decoder that can be found in mono/data/lock-decoder.
-It currently only works on linux and OSX, it requires binutils to be installed.
+It currently only works on linux and macOS, it requires binutils to be installed.
 The decoder will report locking errors specifying the functions that caused it.